Consensys/web3js-quorum/README.md

 The [example](example) directory contains examples of web3js-quorum usage with Besu as a Quorum client.
 The [7nodes-test](7nodes-test) directory contains examples of web3js-quorum usage with GoQuorum as a Quorum client.

+## Migrations
+* To migrate from web3js-eea refer to [this](https://consensys.github.io/web3js-quorum/latest/tutorial-Migrate%20from%20web3js-eea.html)
+* To migrate from quorum.js refer to [this](https://consensys.github.io/web3js-quorum/latest/tutorial-Migrate%20from%20quorum.js.html)

 ## Contributing